-4.3 The minimum requirements for enhanced grading in cases of acceptable absence are detailed below and on page 9.
+4.3 The minimum requirements for enhanced grading in cases of acceptable absence are detailed below.
 In all cases, candidates must have been fully prepared and covered the whole course.

-GCE AS and A-level qualifications: (AQA, OCR, Pearson and WJEC specifications) at least 25% of the total assessment must have been completed.
+GCE AS and A-level qualifications (AQA, OCR, Pearson and WJEC specifications): one whole component, which is a minimum of 15% of the total assessment, must have been completed